meet-one/sidechain/production-launch.md

 14. MEETONE token holders of sidechain start to vote, can't buyram before sidechain activated.

-15. Sidechain will be activated if total votes achieve 100 million.
+15. Sidechain will be activated after 24 hours.